Alzey: 12th century to early 20th century

 In 1156, Alzey belonged to the Electorate of the Palatinate, and Konrad von Staufen attained the rank of Count Palatine in the Imperial castle, which had been completed in 1118.
 In 1277, Alzey attained the rank of town from Rudolf von Habsburg.
-In 1620, Count Spinola sided with the Catholic Emperor in the Thirty Years' War against the Protestant Electorate of the Palatinate and also conquered Alzey.
+In 1620, Count Ambrogio Spinola sided with the Catholic Emperor in the Thirty Years' War against the Protestant Electorate of the Palatinate and also conquered Alzey.
 In 1689, the town and the castle, under the French troops' scorched-earth policy, were burnt down in the Nine Years' War, when Louis XIV's armies had to leave areas conquered earlier.
 In 1798, areas west of the Rhine, among them those that until this time had been parts of the Electorate of the Palatinate, were annexed to France.
 Alzey belonged until 1814 to the Department of Mont-Tonnerre (or Donnersberg in German).
 In 1816, Alzey was attached to the Grand Duchy of Hesse.
 In 1909, the winemaking school (now the Landesanstalt für Rebenzüchtung) was founded.
 Its first head was Georg Scheu, after whom the grape variety Scheurebe is named.